quocdat32461997/quocdat32461997/README.md

 ### Hello there, this is Dat Ngo 👋

 - 🔭 Currently, I am
-  * Developing Big Data and Recommendation Systems solution for Social Media industry
+  * working with Big Data and Recommendation Systems in Social Media industry
-  * Researching Deep Learning and Natural Language Processing.
+  * Researching Deep Learning and its applications in Natural Language Processing.
-  * **Senior Computer Science student at UT Dallas**,  graduate in December 2020
+  * **Senior Computer Science student at UT Dallas**,  graduating in December 2020
   * **Technical Committee @DSC-UTDallas**, lead explore-ml teams to hold AI/ML/DL workshops. \
    --------- We are holding [**AdvancedML: Natural Language Understanding** workshop on Sep.
 12, 2020](https://lnkd.in/ebxP7M3)
 - 🖥 **Objectives**: advance in AI and Deep Learning career as Researcher and Engineer; pursue state-of-art AI and bring AI to solve real-life problems.
 - ⚡ **Fun facts**: After high school, I majored in Business Managment and was a tour guide in Singapore and Vietnam before switching to Computer Science.
-- 🌱 **In free time**: I write techn articles on Medium and drive on road trips.
+- 🌱 **In free time**: I write tech articles on Medium and drive on road trips.
 I visited 20/50 states and made a 1.5-day road trip on a van from LA to Seattle.
 - 🤔 **Passon**: AI/ML/DL/CV/NLP, Entrepreneurship, Share knowledge, Math puzzles, Traveling
 - 💬 Ask me about anything, except my weight :))
-- 📋 I am open to Machine Learning and Engineering job opportunities.
+- 📋 I am open to all stories.
 Feel free to reach out to me for discussion.

 LinkedIn: https://www.linkedin.com/in/dat-ngo-ab8b20148/ \
 Twitter: [@DatQuocNgo](https://twitter.com/DatQuocNgo) \